attabooi/pygame-attabooi/README.md

 ## How to play

-Press the spacebar to kill cute Boos.
+Move Mario with `arrow keys`, and press the `spacebar` to kill cute Boos.

 <br><br>